 Allergy and Lung Health Unit researchers won both 2019 Picchi Brothers Foundation Prizes for Excellence in Asthma Research

-Daisy Dai and Dinh Bui, postdoctoral fellows from Allergy and Lung Health Unit of the Centre for Epidemiology and Biostatistics, have been recently awarded the 2019 Picchi Brothers Foundation Prizes for Excellence in Asthma Research in recognition of their outstanding contributions in asthma research field.
+Postdoctoral fellows, Dr Daisy Dai and Dr Dinh Bui, from Allergy and Lung Health Unit of the Centre for Epidemiology and Biostatistics, have been recently awarded the 2019 Picchi Brothers Foundation Prizes for Excellence in Asthma Research in recognition of their outstanding contributions in asthma research field.

 The Picchi Brothers Foundation was established in 1993 by Pietro and Antonio Picchi with the purpose of supporting asthma and cancer medical research in the State of Victoria.
 Particularly, the Foundation has consistently supported early career researchers' work towards the prevention and treatment of these two major diseases.
 Since 2017, the Foundation established PhD prizes which provide $10,000 each to two graduate researchers who are pursuing research relevant to asthma through the University of Melbourne's Faculty of Medicine, Dentistry and Health Sciences.
 This year both prizes to the Allergy and Lung Health Unit reflects its remarkable contributions to asthma research and research training.